hackages/hj-intro-graphql/README.md

 curl 'http://localhost:4000/' -H 'content-type: application/json' --data '{BODY_HERE}'
 ```

-- Implement a `getMovie` query type that should return a movie based on his `id`
+- Implement a `getMovie` query type that should return a movie based on its `id`

-- Try t
+- Try to create a `voteAdded` `Subscription` which will react when a vote is added to a movie.
+You can find some useful documentation here: https://www.apollographql.com/docs/apollo-server/features/subscriptions